readthedocs/readthedocs.org/docs/user/commercial/single-sign-on.rst

 who has access to projects on Read the Docs, directly from the provider itself.
-If a user needs access to your documentation project on Read the Docs, that user just needs to be granted permissions in the git repository associated with the project.
+If a user needs access to your documentation project on Read the Docs, that user just needs to be granted permissions in the Git repository associated with the project.

 Once you enable this option,
 your existing Read the Docs teams will not be used.